cloudflare/cloudflare-docs/content/learning-paths/secure-internet-traffic/connect-devices/_index.md

 {{<Aside type="note">}}

 The following steps are identical to [Connect user devices](/learning-paths/replace-vpn/connect-devices/) in the Replace your VPN implementation guide.
-If you have already completed Replace your VPN, you can skip ahead to [Use PAC files](pac-files/).
+If you have already completed Replace your VPN, you can skip ahead to [Determine when to use PAC files](/learning-paths/secure-internet-traffic/configure-device-agent/pac-files/).

 {{</Aside>}}